 General Freezing Steps

-- For freezing, select fruits and vegetables at their peak of maturity.
-Hold produce in the refrigreator if it can't be frozen immediately.
+- For freezing, select vegetables at their peak of maturity.
+Hold produce in the refrigerator if it can't be frozen immediately.
 Rinse and drain small quantities through several changes of cold water.
-Lift fruits and vegetables out of the water; do not let them soak.
-Prepare cleaned produce for freezing as specified in the freezing charts.
+Lift vegetables out of the water; do not let them soak.
+Prepare cleaned produce for freezing as specified below.

 - Label each container or bag with its contents, amount, and date.
 Lay bags flat; add packages to the freezer in batches to make sure food freezes quickly.
 Leave space between packages so air can circulate around them.
 When frozen solid, the packages can be placed closer together.

 If you've got a big batch of carrots to freeze, or you want to save some of your summer sweet corn for later in the year, we're here to help!
 Follow these instructions for prepping and freezing specific veggies for the best results when you're ready to enjoy them:

 How to Freeze Asparagus

 Allow for 2½ to 4½ pounds of asparagus per quart.
 Wash; scrape off the scales.
 Break off the woody bases where the spears snap easily; wash again.
 Sort the asparagus by thickness.
 Leave whole or cut into 1-inch lengths.